 The extracts of NDB's financial statements noted below have not been reviewed by independent auditors.
 Investors should not rely on such information for a comprehensive understanding of NDB's activities or financial conditions.
 For a full understanding of these matters, investors should review the financial statements, which have been incorporated by reference into this Prospectus, in their entirety.

-1. Condensed Statement of Profit or Loss and Other Comprehensive Income/Statement of Profit or Loss and Other Comprehensive Income
+1. Statement of Profit or Loss and Other Comprehensive Income

-For the nine months ended September 30, 2022, the year ended December 31, 2021, the year ended December 31, 2020 and the year ended December 31, 2019, respectively:
+For the year ended December 31, 2023, the year ended December 31, 2022 and the year ended December 31, 2021, respectively: